2025 mortgage interest rate forecast

-Rates dip to 6.5%
+Rates drop to 5.99%

 The chart above shows real interest rates locked for 30-year conventional loans for people with good credit by over 1,000 different lenders over the course of 2024, and the dotted line is our projected forecast for 2025 (rates looking like they’ll hold pretty steady around 6.875% at the wrap of each quarter).